nicolasfueceo/vulcan/src_documentation.md

             plot_path: The path to the plot that visualizes the finding
             plot_interpretation: LLM-generated analysis of what the plot shows
             quality_score: The quality score of the insight
+            reasoning_trace: Step-by-step reasoning chain for this insight (required)
         Returns:
             Confirmation message
         """